-The near success of the SNP seems to have encouraged the UK government to think it can win a 'leave' or 'remain' EU referendum by similar embarrassing, lightweight and amateurish tactics.
+The near success of the SNP seems to have encouraged the UK government to think it can win an 'in'-'out' EU referendum by similar embarrassing, lightweight and amateurish tactics.

 What happens if a referendum is won by 'fudge'?

 The forces stirring in the EU project are enormous.
 These include: